somsai359/RupeekProject/README.md

-#Title:A social networking platform for users to discover events and connect with people who share similar
+Abstract:A social networking platform for users to discover events and connect with people who share similar interests
-interests